priyaA01/Crystals-Collector-Game/README.md

 # Crystals Collector game

-Crystals Collector is a game built using jQuery, HTML and CSS.
+Crystals Collector is a game built using HTML, CSS and jQuery.

-## Getting Started
+Javascript function Math.random() is used for generating random numbers.

+## How it Works

 - There will be four crystals displayed as buttons on the page.